-On September 4, 2019, Cleveland Clinic Martin Health contracted with Carnahan Group to conduct a Community Health Needs Assessment (CHNA) during Fiscal Year 2020 as required by the Patient Protection and Affordable Care Act (PPACA).
+On March 3, 2021, Cleveland Clinic Martin Health contracted with Carnahan Group to conduct a Community Health Needs Assessment (CHNA) in 2021 as required by the Patient Protection and Affordable Care Act (PPACA).
 Please refer to Appendix B: Carnahan Group Qualifications for more information about Carnahan Group.